 You are the one who knows your body best.
 Your doctor, a physiotherapist, or a trainer can all have insights into it from different perspectives, but you are the one who should be in control.

 When you start again after a long layoff through circumstances or injury, reintroduce yourself gently to a range of exercises to get your muscles used to working again.
-Anything that feels uncomfortable should be left until another session – talk to a trainer to get some further insights and support.
+Anything uncomfortable should be left until another session – talk to a trainer for further insights and support.

-Only you can make decisions as to what level is right as you develop your strength, and you’ll soon find that you’re enjoying your fitness again.
+Only you can decide what level is right as you develop your strength, and you’ll soon find that you’re enjoying your fitness again.